Best Affordable Places to Live in Utah in 2025

 The state of Utah is known for its beautiful landscapes and Mormon community, and it’s also become a tech hotbed in recent years.
-New startups and a thriving job market have made it the fastest growing state in the country.
-And while housing costs have jumped in response to this demand, many cities in Utah are beginning to experience a decrease in home prices.
-That means there are affordable homes to be found across the state for both buyers and renters.
+New startups and a thriving job market made it the fastest growing western state from 2023 to 2024.
+And while housing costs have jumped in response to this demand, there are still affordable homes to be found across the state for both buyers and renters.

 Discover the best places to live in Utah for families, young adults, and retirees.